-If the member objects to the work that is required, including pruning, and cutting trees, and the concern cannot be resolved by the crew, the crew should stop work and notify their supervisor.
-Supervision should contact the owner/member and attempt to explain the work and the need for it to the member's satisfaction, as well as offer alternatives where appropriate and reasonable.
+If the property owner objects to the work that is required, including pruning, and cutting trees, and the concern cannot be resolved by the crew, the crew should stop work and notify their supervisor.
+Supervision should contact the property owner and attempt to explain the work and the need for it to the property owner's satisfaction, as well as offer alternatives where appropriate and reasonable.

-If the member continues to object to the work, CLP management/supervision should take the appropriate steps to ensure that the necessary vegetation management is done.
+If the property owner continues to object to the work, CLP management/supervision should take the appropriate steps to ensure that the necessary vegetation management is done.
 The Cooperative has a responsibility and right to obtain proper clearance for its electric lines.